Inside A Renovated Five-Bedroom Regency Villa In Monkstown, Dublin - The Gloss Magazine

 Though the villa had been well maintained, the biggest challenge was to fully reconfigure the layout to suit a young family of three boys (aged ten, seven and five).
 “There was a lack of flow between rooms.
 The kitchen was in the darkest part of the house on the lower ground floor,” explains McNally.
 “On the upper floor, the bedrooms required the addition of new bathrooms and storage space.”

 The McNallys engaged conservation architect Colm Doyle of DMVF who, together with his colleague Aisling Donnelly, worked on the brief to create an inviting family home.
 Doyle’s task was also to balance sensitive restoration work of the original 1830s building with reconfiguring the layout.
 “While acknowledging the house was a magnificent protected structure, a priority was to make it work for how we live now and not exist purely as a museum piece,” he explains.
 “We turned the house upside down.
-The lower ground floor now comprises a home office, guest bedroom with en suite, utility and boot rooms in addition to an open-plan games room for the boys that leads directly onto the garden.”
+The lower ground floor now comprises a home office, guest bedroom with en suite, utility and boot rooms in addition to an open-plan games room for the boys that leads onto the garden.”

 On the ground floor, the former formal drawing room overlooking the garden was remodelled to become an open-plan kitchen and dining room.
 “We wanted a well-designed, beautiful kitchen that complemented the original features of the room,” says McNally.
 “We also wanted the kitchen and sitting room to connect to the garden and lower ground floor.”
 French doors which open onto a terrace leading to the garden were added.
 “It’s great for entertaining.
 We have another terrace in the back garden which is a suntrap.”
 A second atmospheric sitting room was designated as a cosy evening room.